benedictweichselbaum/GrainForge_Documentation/index.md

 The application first started as a personal project because existing solutions where not exactly cheap nor offered me the functionality I personally wanted.
 My goal was to create a simple-to-use application for digitalizing film that when once configured offered a fast workflow in order to allow you to spend more time taking photos instead of processing them.

-If you have bugs or feature requests you can tell me about it with the upcoming GitHub issue board.
+If you have bugs or feature requests you can tell me about it on my [GitHub issue board](https://github.com/benedictweichselbaum/GrainForge_Issues/issues) (GitHub account is required).